Hesham87/Flask-API-vs-Flask-Socketio/README.md

 # Flask-API-vs-Flask-Socketio
 Comparing Flask restful API and Flask-Socketio servers while using jquery and socket.io in the client side, to implement a traffic light algorithm.
-The result shows that Flask-Socketio is a much bette choice in implementing the traffic light algorithm and also much easier
+The result shows that Flask-Socketio is a much better choice in implementing the traffic light algorithm and also much easier